2026

 Bark Park Equipment

 New bathrooms were built at Landrehr Park through the quality-of-life sales tax.
-This project costed $110,918.
+This project costed $110,918 and included two single restrooms, a four-gallon water heater, electric hand dryers, ADA drinking fountain, interior and exterior lights, and a timed electric lock system.

 2023